kazuhiro4949/AccessLevelChanger/docs/index.md

                     in this Privacy Policy.

 The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is
-                    accessible at BOOM!CAM unless otherwise defined in this Privacy Policy.
+                    accessible at MakeSwiftCodeOpen unless otherwise defined in this Privacy Policy.

 ## Information Collection and Use